charleskoehl/parsimonious/README.md

 <a name="module_Parsimonious..Parsimonious+objSetMulti"></a>

 #### parsimonious.objSetMulti(parseObj, dataObj, doMerge)
-Set some columns on a Parse object from a javascript object Mutates the Parse object.
+Set some columns on a Parse object.
+Mutates the Parse object.

 **Kind**: instance method of [<code>Parsimonious</code>](#module_Parsimonious..Parsimonious)
 **Params**